jonkavana/Programming-and-Scripting-EOY-Project/README.md

 ## Analysis of the data from Python

+**Overview of the Dataset:**
 ![Overview of the dataset](Images-from-Analysis/Describe.PNG)

-As we can see from the information extracted from the data set, there are four variables that are to be analysed, namely "Sepal Length", "Sepal Width", "Petal Length", "Petal Width".
+The information above has been extracted from the iris dataset.
+There are four variables that are to be analysed, namely "Sepal Length", "Sepal Width", "Petal Length", "Petal Width".

+        c = IrisData.describe

 We can see that there is a considerable difference in the mean between the Sepal Length and the Petal Length.
 This logically stands to reason, as previously mentioned, the Sepal is the outer cover of the plant, so it would cover more surface area.

+**Species in the Dataset:**

 ![Seperating the Iris by Species](Images-from-Analysis/Species.PNG)

-One of the most important aspects of the data, as called out in the analysis is that it is comprised of the Iris Genus.
+One of the most important aspects of the data, is that it is comprised of the Iris Genus.
 This is the collective term used when there are similar flowers in a set.
 The image above is an extraction of the individual species.
+To extract the information from the data, we run the following code:

+        d = (IrisData.groupby('species').size())

+**Comparison of the three Sepal Lengths**
 ![Sepal Length comparison between the three Iris Types](Images-from-Analysis/SepalLength.png)

 As we can see in the image above, there is a considerable difference in the distribution in three tyes of species in relation to the sepal length.
 We can see that the greatest delta is between the Setosa and the Virginica, with a span of Setosa box being more narrow than that of the Virginica.
 It's an important reminder to be conscience of that the Sepal is the outer leaf on the Iris plant.

+**Comparison of the three Sepal Widths**
 ![Sepal Width comparison between the three Iris Types](Images-from-Analysis/SepalWidth.png)

 It is clear to see that there are a number of differences in relation to Sepal Width, with a role reversal to be seen between the Setosa and the Virginica.
 Based on the divisional line between the setosa, there is a majority of the instances captured where the width exceeds the average.

+**Comparison of the three Petal Lengths**
 ![Petal Length comparison between the three Iris Types](Images-from-Analysis/PetalLength.png)

 In terms of what we can take from the length of the petal the VIrginica is considerably longer relative to both the setosa and the versicolor.

+**Comparison of the three Petal Widths**
 ![Sepal Width comparison between the three Iris Types](Images-from-Analysis/PetalWidth.png)

 Finally, we have the comparison between the three different petal widths.
 The Virgininca again has shown to be the widest, with the setosa being the least wide.

+**Pairplot graph**
 ![All four attributes in a matrix](Images-from-Analysis/seaborn.png)

 We can also see in the image below, which was created using the Seaborn library, the relationships that are possible between these attributes.
 It has marked out in a four by four matrix format all the permutations of the four attributes.